rhocela/wisdom-walk/docs/Introduction/1-instructions.md

 **STEP 1: Pre-Creation Setup**
 - Use the 75-entry biblical chronology for proper sequencing
+- **EXAMINE CURRENT PART FOLDER** - Before creating a new study, check if you need to create a new part folder:
+  - Count existing days in current part folder (target 8-12 studies per part)
+  - Evaluate thematic alignment - does this study fit the current part's theme or does it begin a new biblical era/theme?
+  - Check the current part's `_category_.json` description to see if the new content aligns
+  - **If current part has 10+ studies OR theme shifts significantly** (e.g., from Exodus/Law to Tabernacle completion, from Wilderness to Conquest, etc.), create new part folder
-- Check if this day starts a new Part number - if so, create new folder AND _category_.json file
+- If creating new part folder, create both the folder AND `_category_.json` file with appropriate thematic title
 - Follow day-1.md as the exact template/format reference for structure and style
 - Determine appropriate thematic grouping for realistic reading time